Nepal Travel Guide | A to Z Expert Tips and Information

 Tip: Always carry small change for local markets, taxis, and rural areas.

 Nepal is a year-round destination, but the best time to travel depends on what you want to experience.
-Whether you go to the Himalayas, search for cultural places or enjoy wildlife safari, each season provides something unique.
+Whether you go to the Himalayas, search for cultural places, or enjoy a wildlife safari, each season provides something unique.

 Spring (March, April, and May): Best for trekking and blooming nature